 spec: username: <username> password: value: <password> poolIDs: - <pool1> - <pool2>

 The activation key and organization ID associated with your RedHat account with RHEL license for Virtual Datacenters.
-The activation key can be created by the organization administrator on RedHat Customer Portal.
+The activation key can be created by the organization administrator on the RedHat Customer Portal.

 If you use the RedHat Satellite server for management of your RHEL infrastructure, you can provide a pre-generated activation key from that server.
 In this case:

 Provide the URL to the RedHat Satellite RPM for installation of the CA certificate that belongs to that server.